 IAMPETH embraces the full range of lettering arts - from historic illumination and gilding, to text lettering, engrossing, broad-edge and pointed pen scripts.

-Our Annual Convention, held every year since 1949, is a wonderful week of learning the pen arts taught by some of the best penmen and calligraphic artists in the country.
+Our Annual Conference, held every year since 1949, is a wonderful week of learning the pen arts taught by some of the best penmen and calligraphic artists in the country.

-The current President is Ann Cobb.
-On behalf of Ann and the entire Executive Board we invite you to join us at our 2015 Convention.
+The current President is Bryan Platt.
+On behalf of Bryan and the entire Executive Board we invite you to join us at our 2017 Conference.
 All are welcome to join IAMPETH and attend, from novice to expert.

 Founding Members: Eileen Richardson, Fred Richardson, J.J.
 Bailey, H.J.
 Walter, Charles Begin, Rene Guillard, Enrique Benguria